The hot new Dem plan to score policy wins: Change the rules of the game

 In addition to Buttigieg and O'Rourke, Democratic presidential candidate Andrew Yang has tweeted that Democrats should consider adding “several justices.”

-Many 2020 candidates still haven’t weighed in on ideas like expanding or reshaping the court, but at least one, former Congressman John Delaney, is vocally opposed to it.
+Many 2020 candidates still haven’t weighed in on ideas like expanding or reshaping the court, but at least one, former Rep. John Delaney, D-Md., is vocally opposed to it.

-“[I]t is incredibly unfortunate that the Supreme Court has become so politicized, but I don't think our argument should be to make things worse,” he said in an email to NBC News.
+“[I]t is incredibly unfortunate that the Supreme Court has become so politicized, but I don't think our argument should be to make things worse,” he said in an email.

 The debate has not broken along typical ideological lines.
 Instead, candidate’s resumes have been a better tell, with senators more reluctant to endorse changing legislative rules versus governors and mayors more eager to drop them.